cgoliver/cgoliver.github.io/_quotes/bible.md

 Wherefore, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath.

 -- James 1:19

+---

+For whether we live, we live unto the Lord; and whether we die, we die unto the Lord: whether we live therefore, or die, we are the Lord's.

+-- Romans 14:8

+---